shenglin-liu/Find-inversions/README.md

 The output file enlists the detected inversions in blocks separated by two empty lines.
 Each block contains the inversions detected in a chromosome.
 Each inversion is specified by starting with the starting position and ending positing of the inversion.
 A table follows listing the informative SNPs (those giving rectangular peaks) in the inversion and giving the frequency of the inverted copy.

 # Citation
 Liu S, Ferchaud AL, Groenkjaer P, Nygaard R, Hansen MM (2017) Differences in genomic parallelism in contrasting systems of three-spine sticklebacks.
-In press.
+Submitted.